weidongxu-microsoft/java-sdk-docs/tracing.md

 There are two key concepts related to tracing: **span** and **trace**.
 A span represents a single operation in a trace.
 A span could be representative of an HTTP request, a remote procedure call (RPC), a database query, or even the path that a code takes.
 A trace is a tree of spans showing the path of work through a system.
 A trace on its own is distinguishable by a unique 16 byte sequence called a TraceID.
 Further details on these concepts, and how they relate to OpenTelemetry can be found on the [OpenTelemetry Documentation](https://opentelemetry.io/docs/) site.

+There are two ways to enable tracing in the Azure client libraries for Java:

+1. By enabling functionality built into the Azure SDK for Java.
+2. By enabling an in-process agent to gather tracing data and submit it without any code changes.

 ## Enabling tracing in Azure SDK for Java

 Enabling tracing for all Azure Java client libraries is simple: all developers need to do is add the `azure-core-tracing-opentelemetry` and `opentelemetry-sdk` dependencies to their application.
 For example, in Maven we would see the following: